We cultivate books that bring beauty, meaning, and knowledge to readers, giving personal attention to each title.

 For those who only need standalone editing services (e.g., copy editing or proofreading), without publishing support, please contact us for our fair rates.

-• If authors want to their names on the book cover, they have to write the book.
+We are strongly opposed to the use of AI in book publishing.
+If authors want their names to be on the book cover, they have to write the book.
 We do not accept any book generated or developed with AI.
 And we never use AI for any of our editorial or design work.